 Our digitally printed Indonesia flags are made to a high quality, durable knitted polyester.
 Created to the Flag Institute approved design, by us here in the UK.
 Each flag is hand finished with a double sewn hem for durability, and a headband, rope and toggle suitable for attachment to any standard flagpole.
-All our flags have Free Delivery included.

 The Flag of the Pagarruyung Kingdom was the flag of the Minangkabau kings who were based in Indonesia.
 The flag was a black-red-yellow vertical tricolour.

 From 1800 the Dutch controlled Indonesia under title the Dutch East Indies.
 The red-white-blue horizontal tricolour was adopted as the national flag.

 In 1942 the Japanese invaded and occupied the Dutch East Indies.
 The flag flown was the Japanese red sun on white field national flag.

 Indonesia was declared a republic in 1945 and a red-white horizontal bicolour was adopted.
 In 1949 the Netherlands official handed over Indonesia to the Indonesian nationalists.
 The flags red colour represents blood and courage, the white is purity and spirit.
 The official name for the flag is Sang Merah-Putih meaning the Red and White.

 The Coat of Arms of Indonesia was adopted in 1950.
 The coat of arms features a mythical golden eagle called Garuda with the same amount of feathers as the date of the proclamation of independence.

 It is protected by a shield split into five parts referencing the five principles of the national ideology.

 The Star represents one true god and nature, the chain represents the generations of people, the banyan tree represents unity, the bull represents democracy and the rice and cotton represents social justice.

 The banner the Garuda holding states “UNITY IN DIVERSITY”.